Eye Exams for Contact Lenses

 The keratometer analyzes light reflections from your cornea and determines the curvature of your eye's surface.
 These measurements help your eye doctor choose the proper curve and size for your contact lenses.

-Because the keratometer measures only a small, limited section of the cornea, additional computerized measurements of your cornea (corneal topography) may be done.
-Corneal topography provides extremely precise details about surface characteristics of the cornea by analyzing photographic images taken of the way light projected into your eye travels.
+Because the keratometer measures only a small, limited section of the cornea, additional computerized measurements of your cornea (corneal topography) may be performed.
+Corneal topography provides extremely precise details about surface characteristics of the entire cornea.

 With one version of a corneal topographer, you are seated with your forehead resting against a curved brace.
 Circular patterns of light then are beamed into your eye for analysis.
 A computer creates and prints out the resulting surface "map" of your eye, with different contours represented by varying colors.